 Cracks

 Toilet bowl cracks are a serious issue that should never be taken lightly.
 Contact a professional if you begin to notice hairline fractures across your toilet bowl.
-Small fractures can be repaired with special materials; however, every case is unique and need to be examined.
+Small fractures can be repaired with special materials; however, every case is unique and needs to be examined.
 Over a specific threshold toilet bowl, fractures become a potential hazard that can lead to shattering.
 At a certain point, it is not worth selling up numerous cracks to extend the life of a severely damaged bowl, so you will be better off replacing your toilet.

 Wobbling